Tabyretkadp/.chronix/README.md

 ***Chronix*** is a simple console application for time tracking.
 It helps users see how much time they spend on different activities and visualizes this time in charts.

-# Warning
-> I WROTE EVERYTHING IN A SINGLE FILE JUST BECAUSE I CAN AND WANT TO.
-I WAS TOO LAZY TO DO IT PROPERLY.
-THIS PROJECT WAS MADE JUST FOR MYSELF AND I DON'T CARE ABOUT ANY RULES — I AM A PUNK.

 # Screenshots

 <img src="screen/Screenshot_20250912_115420.png" alt="Screen" width="500"/>